ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 The Policy Decision Point (PDP) supports two deployment models:

 - **Central Authorization Server**: A shared PDP instance serving multiple Policy Enforcement Points (PEPs) across a distributed system.
-- **Proximity PDP**: A local PDP instance deployed close to the workload (e.g., on the same machine or within the same local network), enabling low-latency authorization decisions and continued operation in the event of network disconnection.
+- **Proximity Authorization Server**: A dedicated PDP instance deployed close to the protected entity, enabling low-latency authorization decisions and continued operation in the event of network disconnection.

 > In constrained or resource-limited environments, the PEP and PDP may be co-located on the same host to reduce complexity and improve performance.